ay-lab/FitHiChIP/README.md

 			2.3) Index the converted fasta file (to create .fai file)

 			2.4) Place the generated .fa and .fai files within the folder "TestData" (or to any directory as per choice)

-		3) Download the reference mappability information:
+		3) Reference mappability file (corresponding to the reference genome):

+			***** This parameter is optional.
+			***** If provided, used to compute the mappability for interacting bins.
+			***** Downloading this file involves the following steps:

 			3.1) In BigWig format:
 			http://hgdownload.cse.ucsc.edu/goldenPath/hg19/encodeDCC/wgEncodeMapability/wgEncodeCrgMapabilityAlign50mer.bigWig

 	 		3.2) Convert it to bedgraph format, using the UCSC utilty "BigWigToBedgraph" by using the following command:

 	 			BigWigToBedgraph wgEncodeCrgMapabilityAlign50mer.bigWig wgEncodeCrgMapabilityAlign50mer.bedGraph

 	 		3.3) Place this mappability file within the "TestData" folder (or to any other folder as per choice).

-	****** Note: For testing a different dataset (different paired end read file and different peak file), user needs to download the appropriate genome reference and mappability related files.
+****** Note: For testing a different dataset (different paired end read file and different peak file), user needs to download the appropriate genome reference (fasta file) and mappability related files.

 ****** There is no restriction of placing all the files in the TestData folder.
 The only requirement is to provide the absolute (and correct) paths of different files in the respective configuration options.

+****** The optional parameters and corresponding files can be skipped by the user, and corresponding configuration options in the text file (described below) can be left as blank !!!

 Execution